Neck pain treatment asks what chiropractic has to offer and is there research backing?

-The consultation always begins with a thorough HISTORY.
-Your chiropractor will ask you questions like, Where does it hurt? and When did it begin?
-What makes it worse, and does it run down your arm or give you headaches?
+The consultation always begins with a thorough history.
+Your chiropractor will ask you questions like,

-70% of the time, research shows, experienced doctors can make an a pretty shrewd diagnosis of your neck pain just from the history.
+Seventy percent of the time, research shows, experienced doctors can make an a pretty shrewd diagnosis just from the history.

 Fish oil, freshly ground flaxseed, walnuts and pecans too are important for arthritis in the neck.